arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

 When the option is set to `false`, an `UPSERT` operation processes its inputs in batches.
 Normally, a batch has 1000 inputs, which can lead to a faster execution.
-However, when using batches, the `UPSERT` operation cannot observe its own writes.
+However, when using batches, the `UPSERT` operation can essentially not observe its own writes.
 You should only set the `readOwnWrites` option to `false` if you can guarantee that the input of the `UPSERT` leads to disjoint documents being inserted, updated, or replaced.